 The general view in Islam is that music is not allowed and legal scholars have debated this based on Quran and hadith.
 The rulings that come from this also include singing and dancing as they are closely linked with music.
 Due to a hadith, scholars have said that musical instruments are haram from the clear wording of the Prophet SAW.

-Then comes the arguments of the common people, who have very little knowledge in deen and start to make up their own rulings and basis for making permissible that which they feel inclined towards.
+Then come the arguments of the common people, who have very little knowledge in deen and start to make up their own rulings and basis for making permissible that which they feel inclined towards.